sahasra-ranga/Olist-Platform-Analysis/README.md

-# Analysing the business data of Olist, a Brazillian based e-commerce platform to evaluate how their performance can be enhanced
+# Analysing the business data of Olist, a Brazilian based e-commerce platform to evaluate how their performance can be enhanced

 ## Background and Overview
-Olist is a Brazillian **e-commerce platform**, that connects small and medium-sized businesses with major marketplaces like Walmart and B2W.
+Olist is a Brazilian **e-commerce platform** that connects small and medium-sized businesses with major marketplaces like Walmart and B2W.
 It acts as a bridge, enabling sellers to manage listings, inventory, orders, and shipments, while customers can browse and purchase products.
 Through this platform, costs are lowered for sellers and operations are streamlined due to the optimisation of supply chain management.

 This project analyses and evaluates 3 years of data, to answer this key question, **"How can Olist improve its business performance?"**.

-Insights are reccomendations are based on these categories:
+Insights are recommendations are based on these categories:
 1. Sales Trends
 2. Customer Repurchase Rate
 3. Yearly and Monthly Trends